mimoo/FirefoxTimeTracker/README.md

 # The thinking behind it

-## track days?

-The plugin actually tracks periods starting and stopping at midnight.
-I am thinking of changing that to 6 or 7am.

 ## what not to log?

 Whenever Firefox is not in the foreground nothing will get logged.
-The plugin also monitor for mouse movement and keys being pressed, if none of them are for more than 2 minutes then the user is assumed inactive and we stop logging.
+The plugin also monitor for mouse movement and keys being pressed, if none of them are actively used for more than 2 minutes then the user is assumed inactive and we stop logging.

-# Note on the code

-## How to know if firefox is active with Firefox SDK API?

-* active = true by default
-* if a window is closed stop logging (set active to false)
-* if a window is open, log current_tab (set active to true)

-## How to log before firefox closes

-* log every **5 minutes** so if firefox is closed only a few minutes might have been lost

-> **CLOSE**: Event emitted when a window is closed.
-You can't always rely on receiving the close event for every open window.
-In particular, if the user quits the browser then it's possible that your add-on will be unloaded before all windows are closed.

 # To Do List

 * better icon
 * display quick view of logs when hovering the icon
 * remove subdomain in get_host function

+## SYNC

+* sync the logs with firefox sync (easy)

+## track days?

+The plugin actually tracks periods starting and stopping at midnight.
+I am thinking of changing that to 6 or 7am.

 ## Track time correctly